 - Workshop Start: April 7th, 2020 6:30 PM

 - Workshop End: April 14th, 2020 9:30 PM

 - Sessions: 2

-Explore the fun and intuitive nature of collage in this introductory workshop.
+Explore the fun and intuitive nature of collage in this introductory, 2-week workshop.
 We will navigate through this picture-making technique by composing and layering found images and other materials on a blank picture plane surface, with the option to combine painted or drawn marks.

 REGISTRATION WILL CLOSE 3 DAYS PRIOR TO THE START DATE OF THIS WORKSHOP.